Microtome: Ultramicrotome

 An ultramicrotome is a main tool of ultramicrotomy.
 It allows the preparation of extremely thin sections, with the device functioning in the same manner as a rotational microtome, but with very tight tolerances on the mechanical construction.
 As a result of the careful mechanical construction, the linear thermal expansion of the mounting is used to provide very fine control of the thickness.

 These extremely thin cuts are important for use with transmission electron microscope (TEM) and serial block-face scanning electron microscopy (SBFSEM), and are sometimes also important for light-optical microscopy.
 The typical thickness of these cuts is between 40 and 100 nm for transmission electron microscopy and often between 30 and 50 nm for SBFSEM.
 Thicker sections up to 500 nm thick are also taken for specialized TEM applications or for light-microscopy survey sections to select an area for the final thin sections.
 Diamond knives (preferably) and glass knives are used with ultramicrotomes.
 To collect the sections, they are floated on top of a liquid as they are cut and are carefully picked up onto grids suitable for TEM specimen viewing.
 The thickness of the section can be estimated by the thin-film interference colors of reflected light that are seen as a result of the extremely low sample thickness.

 Vibrating

 The vibrating microtome operates by cutting using a vibrating blade, allowing the resultant cut to be made with less pressure than would be required for a stationary blade.
 The vibrating microtome is usually used for difficult biological samples.
 The cut thickness is usually around 30–500 μm for live tissue and 10–500 μm for fixed tissue.

-A variation on the vibrating microtome is the Compresstome microtome.
-The Compresstome uses a specimen syringe or "lipstick-like" tube to hold the tissue.
-The tissue specimen is completely embedded in agarose (a polysaccharide), and the tissue is slowly and gently pressed out of the tube for the vibrating blade to cut.
-The device operates in the following way: the end of the specimen tube where the tissue emerges is slightly narrower than the loading end, which allows gentle "compression" of the tissue as it comes out of the tube.
-The slight compression prevents shearing, uneven cutting, and vibration artifacts from forming.
-Note that the compression technology does not damage or affect the tissue being sectioned.

-There are several advantages of the Compresstome microtome: 1) the agarose embedding provides stability to the entire specimen on all sides, which prevents uneven slicing or shearing of tissue; 2) the compression technology gently compresses tissue for even cutting, so that the blade doesn't push against the tissue; 3) faster sectioning than most vibrating microtomes; and 4) it cuts tissue from older or more mature animals well to provide healthier tissues.